NYU-RTS/rts-docs/docs/hpc/09_ood/01_ood_intro.md

 ## Access the Shell

-Under the **clusters** menu you can select the **Greene Shell Access** option to access the Linux shell.
+Under the **clusters** menu you can select the **Torch Shell Access** option to access the Linux shell.
 No local SSH client is required.

 ![img](./static/open_ondemand_gif.gif)